glau/productdesigncombr/src/cases/social-media-tools.md

 ## Achieving Results through Iterative Development

-The journey of product development was anything but linear.
-It was characterized by moments of chaos as we explored different solutions.
+It was definitely not a linear story we had our moments of chaos as we explored different solutions.
 Embracing the principles of Kanban Software Development, we continually evolved our work processes.
 Balancing priorities and considering the broader perspective, we made tough decisions and let go of ideas that didn't align with our objectives.

 With this experience I learned that an flexible and iterative approach leverages outcomes.
 I witnessed that adoption and retention rates of our social media features experienced a significant boost, with overall adoption going from approximately 8 to 30 percent of our platform's customer base.
-Living this experience made me aware of the potential of to customer-centric design, data-driven insights, and iterative development and I never took engaged the same way with very prescriptive, linear approaches to product design.